stub22/funcprog-ex/weather-svc/README.md

 https://api.weather.gov/gridpoints/TOP/31,80/forecast

-One problem we face is that this gridpoints service fails for many locations.
-When these failures occur, we should return a useful error message to our end user.
+One problem we face is that this gridpoints service often fails, for reasons we have not analyzed.
+When these failures occur, we attempt to return a useful error message to our API user (as a JSON-serialized Msg_WeatherReport), as well as logging information to our service console.
-In this toy API implementation, our goal is simply to report all the technical details we have available.

-Notable differences
+### NOTES ON CODE STYLE
-    Limited use of scala wildcard imports
+Limited use of scala wildcard imports.
+Usually we try to confine these imports to use within a narrow scope, such as a particular trait or method.

-    Limited use of scala "object" singletons
+Limited use of scala "object" singletons.

-    Preference for explicit flatMaps or kleislis, over for-comprehensions Naming Conventions
+General preference for explicit flatMaps or kleislis, over for-comprehensions.

+#### Naming Conventions
-        Msg_Xyz : case classes used in building responses have names starting with "Msg_" JsonEnc_Xyz : Json encoding contexts start with "JsonEnc_"
+    Msg_Xyz : case classes used in building responses have names starting with "Msg_" JsonEncoder_Xyz : Json encoding contexts start with "JsonEncoder_" or "JsonDecoder_"

-// TODO:  Allow user to supply lat-long in different shapes, e.g. as two Floats, Decimals, or Strings.